carls0n/getmint/README.md

 * Optionally, download any other available installation iso<br>
 * Can be used with any systemd based Linux distribution<br>
 * Choose your preferred edition, XFCE, Mate, Cinnamon or Edge.<br>
-* Edit script to choose your default edition and mirror for a simple download.<br>
+* Edit script to choose your default edition for a quick download.<br>
-* Supports the use of mirrors<br>
 * Resume interrupted downloads
 #